Pay by Bank

 On your app or website, the user selects Pay by Bank as the payment method.

-Optionally you can present the user with the list of banks for their Country.
-If you provide the BankName in your API request, the user doesn’t have to choose it on the hosted page.
+Optionally, you can present the user with a list of banks for them to select theirs.
+If you provide the BankName in your API request, the user doesn’t have to choose it on the hosted page on redirection.

 Payment initiation